-MAXITEMLEN (data-area)
+MAXITEMLEN(data-area)

-Returns a halfword binary field giving the length in bytes of the largest item in the temporary storage queue.
+Returns a halfword binary field that gives the length in bytes of the largest item in the temporary storage queue.

 The length of a queue item is the sum of the length of the user data plus 8 bytes for header information, rounded up.
-For main storage queues, the length is rounded up to the boundary of the MVS storage subpool used to store it.
-For auxiliary temporary storage, the length is rounded to the next highest multiple of either 64 or 128 (depending on the control interval size of the temporary storage data set).
-(For background information about CI sizes, see the CICS System Definition Guide.)

-For shared queues, the lengths returned in MINITEMLEN, MAXITEMLEN, and FLENGTH, reflect the data length stored in the coupling facility.
-This includes any item control information, which consists of a 2-byte length prefix for each item.
+- For main temporary storage, the length is rounded up to the boundary of the MVS storage subpool used to store it. - For auxiliary temporary storage, the length is rounded to the next highest multiple of either 64 or 128.
+The control interval size of the temporary storage data set determines which is chosen.
+See Control interval size for auxiliary temporary storage. - For shared queues, the lengths returned in MINITEMLEN, MAXITEMLEN, and FLENGTH, reflect the data length stored in the coupling facility.
+The data length includes any item control information, which consists of a 2-byte length prefix for each item.

-For all types of queue the maximum value returned will be capped at 32767 (Hex '7FFF').
+For all types of queue, the maximum value returned is capped at 32767 (X'7FFF').